-These 2 styles are designed to handle rip cuts and crosscuts, while leaving a mostly-smooth finished surface, that will require a bit of sanding.
+These 2 table saw blade styles are designed to handle rip cuts and crosscuts, while leaving a mostly-smooth finished surface, that will require a bit of sanding.

-It’s a comprimise between a fast cutting rip blade, and a fine cutting crosscut blade.
+It’s a compromise between a fast cutting rip blade, and a fine cutting crosscut blade.

 It handles most cuts just fine, and saves time as you don’t have to change out the blade for every other cut.

 I’ve got myself a Freud Combination blade and I love it.